how does mental health affect physical health

 Healthy Living

-How Mental Health Impacts Physical Health
+How Does Mental Health Affect Physical Health?

 Share

 “We are great at encouraging people to take care of bodies but not their minds,” Melissa Jensen, PhD, clinical psychologist and clinical director of behavioral health integration in our Cincinnati market, shares.
 “Mental illness is not a dirty word.
-The brain is another organ and there’s a clear connection between physical health and mental health.”
+The brain is another organ, and there’s a clear connection between physical health and mental health.”

 • Insomnia